ptliddle/swifty-json-schema/LLM.md

 ## Best Practices

-1. Always use the `@SchemaInfo` property wrapper to add descriptions to your properties for better documentation.
+1. Always use the `@JSONSchemaMetadata` property wrapper to add descriptions to your properties for better documentation.
 2. For complex models, generate schemas for each component separately if needed.
 3. Use meaningful schema IDs that follow your organization's naming conventions.
 4. Consider storing generated schemas as part of your API documentation.